Approved by the ADHO Steering Committee on 10 November 2022

 - (February) CCC writes to CO(s) hosting the conference to initiate nomination of PC chairs (two years in advance; e.g. for the 2022 conference, PC chair nominations are solicited in February 2020)

-- (March) CO hosting the conference nominates a slate of three to five individuals from which two Program Committee (PC) Chairs can be selected.
+- (March) CO hosting the conference nominates a slate of of at least two pairs of co-PC chairs from which two Program Committee (PC) Chairs can be selected.
 (See “Committees”, above)

 - (April) CCC reviews nominees and submits list of candidates who meet the established criteria to the COBwEB